About

 Short Bio:

-Giulia Sonetti, PhD, is a transdisciplinary researcher and Beatriu de Pinós fellow at the Research Institute for Sustainability Science & Technology, Universitat Politecnica de Catalunya — BarcelonaTech (UPC), and perspective Marie-Curie IF at ISglobal.
+Giulia Sonetti, PhD, is a transdisciplinary researcher and former Beatriu de Pinós fellow at the Research Institute for Sustainability Science & Technology, Universitat Politecnica de Catalunya — BarcelonaTech (UPC), and currently Marie-Curie IF at the Insitute of Global Health - ISglobal, Spain.
 Her work bridges engineering, environmental psychology and transformative education to cultivate inner capacities for sustainability transitions.
-Trained as an architect (MSc, University of Naples) and renewable-energy specialist (MSc, University of Nottingham), she earned her PhD in Environment & Territory from Politecnico di Torino.
-Giulia helds the MSCA project "Cycling to Care" (2025-27) and co-leads Work Package 2 of the TL SEEDS project funded by the Spanish Ministry of Science.
-She has authored 80+ peer-reviewed outputs and sits on the editorial boards of Sustainability (MDPI) and the International Journal of Sustainability in Higher Education.
+Trained as an building engineer (MSc, University of Naples) and renewable-energy engineer (MSc, University of Nottingham), she earned her PhD in Environment & Territory from Politecnico di Torino.
+She has authored 50+ peer-reviewed outputs and sits on the editorial boards of Sustainability (MDPI) and the International Journal of Sustainability in Higher Education.
 An alumna of the Postdoc Academy for Transformational Leadership, she advises universities and NGOs on inner development for societal change.

 Beyond Technocentrism: Fostering Inner Transformation in Engineering Education for Sustainability

 Escalating climate- and resource-related crises demand a paradigm shift in engineering education—one that moves beyond technocentrism toward the cultivation of inner capacities that can drive systemic change.
-Drawing on findings from the TL SEEDS project (Transformative Learning for Sustainability and Ethics in Higher STEAM Education) and the MSCA Cycling to Care study, this keynote argues that technical prowess alone is insufficient.
-Empirical evidence shows that embedding emotional intelligence training, mindfulness micro-practices and intergenerational, nature-based experiences into civil-engineering curricula reduces eco-anxiety (-22 % after five themed rides) while boosting pro-environmental intention (+31 %).
-Using GreenComp and the Inner Development Goals as reference frames, I propose a three-layer curricular model: (1) inner work to nurture self-awareness, (2) relational practice through community living-labs, and (3) systems action via design-build challenges aligned with EUCEET competences.
-Practical implementation pathways—from reflective assessment rubrics to faculty capacity-building—will be discussed, highlighting how universities can partner with industry and civil society to graduate engineers who combine technical excellence with ethical courage and planetary responsibility.
+Drawing on findings from the TL SEEDS project (Transformative Learning for Sustainability and Ethics in Higher STEAM Education), the BdP funded "TE4life" and the MSCA Cycling to Care studies, this keynote argues that technical prowess alone is insufficient.
+Empirical evidence shows that embedding emotional intelligence training, mindfulness micro-practices and intergenerational, nature-based experiences can reduces eco-anxiety while boosting pro-environmental intention.
+Using GreenComp and the Inner Development Goals as reference frames, this keynote propose a three-layer curricular model: (1) inner work to nurture self-awareness, (2) relational intelligence through community living-labs, and (3) Human-Nature connectedness practices.
+Curricular implementation pathways—from reflective assessment rubrics to faculty capacity-building—will be discussed, highlighting how universities can partner with industry and civil society to graduate engineers who combine technical excellence with ethical courage and planetary responsibility.

 Enikő Bereczki